-This page shows examples for mongotop
+This page shows examples for mongotop.

-from the system command line, not the
+Run mongotop from the system command line, not the

-mongo
+mongo shell.

 Examples

-connects to the MongoDB instance
+By default mongotop connects to the MongoDB instance

-running on the localhost port 27017
+running on the localhost port 27017.
+However, mongotop can optionally

 connect to remote mongod